-Bellevue Renaissance is proud to be a designated Kentucky Accredited Main Street Program and Nationally Accredited Main Street Program.
-The group utilizes the National Main Street Four-Point Approach to Commercial Revitalization (http://www.preservationnation.org/main-street/about-main-street/the-approach/) –- a unique preservation-based economic development tool that enables communities to revitalize downtown and neighborhood business districts by leveraging local assets - from historic, cultural, and architectural resources to local enterprises and community pride.
+Bellevue Renaissance is proud to be designated as a Kentucky Accredited Main Street Program and Nationally Accredited Main Street Program.
+The group utilizes the National Main Street Four-Point Approach® to Commercial Revitalization (http://www.preservationnation.org/main-street/about-main-street/the-approach/) –- a unique preservation-based economic development tool that enables communities to revitalize downtown and neighborhood business districts by leveraging local assets - from historic, cultural, and architectural resources to local enterprises and community pride.
 It is a comprehensive strategy that addresses the variety of issues and problems that challenge traditional commercial districts.

 - Organization involves getting everyone working toward the same goal and assembling the appropriate human and financial resources to implement a Main Street revitalization program.
 A governing board and standing committees make up the fundamental organizational structure of the volunteer-driven program.
 Volunteers are coordinated and supported by a paid program director as well.
 This structure not only divides the workload and clearly delineates responsibilities, but also builds consensus and cooperation among the various stakeholders.

 - Design means getting Main Street into top physical shape.
 Capitalizing on its best assets — such as historic buildings and pedestrian-oriented streets — is just part of the story.
 An inviting atmosphere, created through attractive window displays, parking areas, building improvements, street furniture, signs, sidewalks, street lights, and landscaping, conveys a positive visual message about the commercial district and what it has to offer.
 Design activities also include instilling good maintenance practices in the commercial district, enhancing the physical appearance of the commercial district by rehabilitating historic buildings, encouraging appropriate new construction, developing sensitive design management systems, and long-term planning.